roadrunner-server/docs/http/http.md

 **Note that the request (imagine) comes from the right:**

+{% code title=".rr.yaml" %}

 ```yaml
 http:
   middleware: # RESPONSE FROM HERE --> [ "static", "gzip", "sendfile" ] # <-- REQUEST COMES FROM HERE
 ```

+{% endcode %}

 So in this case the request gets into the `sendfile` middleware, then `gzip` and `static`.
 And vice versa from the response.

 ## Request queues

 RR has an internal queue for requests.
 The `allocate_timeout` is used to assign a worker to the request.
 If your worker works for 1 minute for example, but `allocate_timeout` is equal to 30 seconds, after this timeout, RR will start rejecting the first request in queue.
 Then +30s for the second, and so on and so forth.